 A question I always get asked in Croatia is, “How do I become a blogger?”
 And by blogger I mean, someone who owns a domain (without .wordpress.com or .blogger.com attached to their blog name) and regularly produces content that is insightful, inspiring and interesting to read.
 Simply having an instagram account and calling yourself a blogger, without having an actual blog does not make you a blogger, this makes you an influencer, or a wannabe.
+This may sound stupid to someone reading from outside of the country but the ‘Blogger without a Blog‘ epidemic is well and truly real in Croatia.

 To be a blogger in Croatia and paid for your time and efforts you need a mixture of a few things I will mention in the post.
-No matter how “effortless” and “easy” life may seem from a blogger’s perspective, don’t let this illusion detract from the fact that there is a lot of hard work behind the scenes and many late nights to produce content and also make your clients happy.
+No matter how “effortless” and “easy” life may seem from a blogger’s perspective, don’t let this illusion detract from the fact that there is a lot of hard work behind the scenes and many late nights to produce content, and also make your clients happy.

 BLOG ABOUT WHAT YOU LOVE & BLOG REGULARLY